 What Happens To The Heart Under Stress?

 When you’re under stress, your body releases cortisol and adrenaline.
 These hormones trigger a fight-or-flight response.
 In small bursts, that’s helpful.
 But long-term exposure increases blood pressure, heart rate and inflammation.
-Each is a major risk factor for heart problems.
+Each is a major risk factor for heart disease.

 “Because our body releases hormones and activates our nervous system, we can experience symptoms like chest pain, body pains or palpitations, which is when our heart beats fast or skips a beat,” Mohan said.
 “We can also experience headaches, dizziness, fatigue and tiredness.
 We can have difficulty sleeping.
 So there’s a range of symptoms that stress can cause.”